microsoft/makecode-csp/content/teacher-guide/overview/4-websites.md

+---
+title: "Websites"
-# List of websites used in the course
+metaTitle: "List of websites used in the course"
+---

 You can share the following list with your IT department to ensure you and your students have access to all the sites used in this course: